 Manchester University’s Physical Education and Recreation Center (PERC) received its second major renovation since its original construction in 1982.
 The $1.5 million project funded additional locker rooms, new athletic training facilities, new classrooms and a resurfacing of the PERC’s Stauffer-Wolfe Arena.
 The Brown Fitness Center also upgraded several of the cardiovascular training equipment to meet the demands of the growing Manchester University student body.

-All fans to attend an event at Stauffer-Wolfe Arena notice the gym floor.The floor was sanded down to its original wood, repainted to include a 16-foot Spartan logo at center court and added thicker out of bound lines that include “Manchester” and “Spartans” at the baselines.
-The main court’s appearance will be less busy as the lines for auxiliary courts have been left off to give the main floor a crisp, clean feel.
+All fans to attend an event at Stauffer-Wolfe Arena notice the gym floor.The floor was sanded down to its original wood, repainted to include a 16-foot Spartan logo at center court and added thicker out of bound lines that contain “Manchester” and “Spartans” at the baselines.
+The central court’s appearance will be less busy as the lines for auxiliary courts have been left off to give the main floor a crisp, clean feel.

 The Leicester '36 and Jean '37 Brown Fitness Center inside the Manchester University Physical Education and Recreation Center received a major overhaul in late March thanks to the Manchester University Visionary Grant program.

 Brown Fitness Center opened in May of 1998 as part of the PERC expansion that included an auxiliary gym, fitness center and office space.
-"The goal of the upgrade was to incorporate the needs of the student body and needs of our student athletes to remain a contender in the Heartland Collegiate Athletic Conference," said strength and conditioning coach Ron Planz.
+"The goal of the upgrade was to incorporate the needs of the student body and needs of our student-athletes to remain a contender in the Heartland Collegiate Athletic Conference," said strength and conditioning coach Ron Planz.

-The incline and flat bench stations have all been replaced with four multi-functioning Smith Racks, which allow users to do flat bench, incline bench, squat, clean, dips and pull-ups all in one place.
+The incline and flat bench stations have all been replaced with four multi-functioning Smith Racks, which allow users to do flat bench, incline bench, squat, clean, dips, and pull-ups all in one place.
 The Smith Racks include a wooden platform with rubber edges to provide safety precautions for a variety of lifts.